curated-intel/attack-lookup/README.md

 ```
 $ attack-lookup
 (loading latest enterprise matrix...done)
-Running attack-lookup in interactive mode, exit with (q)uit
+Running attack-lookup in interactive mode, exit with (q)uit.
+Enter one or more values to lookup, separated by a comma.
 ATT&CK> T1539
 Steal Web Session Cookie
 ATT&CK>